ivans-innovation-lab/my-company-documentation/chapter1/microservices/overview.md

 #### ProjectMicroservice

 A Project service is used for manging and quering the projects of your company.
 It is split into a command-side microservice application and a query-side microservice application.

+#### Admin server

+Spring Boot Admin is a simple application to manage and monitor your Spring Boot services.
+The services are discovered using Spring Cloud (e.g. Eureka).
+The UI is just an Angular.js application on top of the Spring Boot Actuator endpoints.
+In case you want to use the more advanced features (e.g. jmx-, loglevel-management), Jolokia must be included in the client services.

 ### Backing services